-Based on the uncertainties caused by COVID-19 and the following actions taken by the state regarding the co- existence procedures, Banque du Caire is closely monitoring the loan portfolio considering the relevant impact of COVID-19 on the qualitative and quantitative factors where determining the significant increase in Credit Risk is specifically for the exposures of the mostly affected sectors.
-Accordingly, Banque du Caire is continuing its internal protective action started in Q1 2020 by enhancing the level of provisions as well as the portfolio coverage ratio as a mitigation plan for the COVID-19 impact on the loan portfolio.
+Based on the uncertainties caused by COVID-19 and the following actions taken by the state regarding the co- existence procedures, Banque du Caire is closely monitoring the loan portfolio considering the relevant impact of COVID-19 on the qualitative and quantitative factors where determining the significant increase in Credit Risk is specifically for the exposures of the mostly affected different economic sectors.

+Accordingly, Banque du Caire is continuing its internal protective action started in Q1 2020 by enhancing the level of provisions as a mitigation plan for the COVID-19 impact on the loan portfolio.
 Further precautionary actions might be taken progressively in the light of the pandemic is not over yet.